18kimn/blog/src/routes/writing/setup/index.md

 your computer truly your own.
 This post describes my experiences and hopefully encourages you to do so as well.

+**TLDR**: making your computer your own is hugely fun and rewarding, both in the sense of personal satisfaction and growth, and in the sense of time gained back down the road.
+The tradeoff between time spent customizing and time gained through workflow is often not "worth it."
+But so what if you waste time on something that is both enjoyable and meaningful?

 Most of the language here is geared towards people who aren't experts in the Linux world or are fluent in tech-speak, so I'm a little verbose on explanations.
 It also